emilianoyoung/ai/_posts/_archive/2019-12-31-baidu-secures-licenses-to-test-self-driving-cars-in-beijing.md

 ---
 category: news
 title: "Baidu secures licenses to test self-driving cars in Beijing"
 excerpt: "Tech giant Baidu is slowly but surely progressing toward the launch of a commercial robot-taxi fleet in mainland China.
-This week, the company announced that it has secured licenses to test ..."
+This week, the company announced that it has secured licenses to test driverless cars carrying passengers on designated roads on Beijing ..."
 publishedDateTime: 2019-12-31T16:58:00Z
 sourceUrl: https://venturebeat.com/2019/12/31/baidu-secures-licenses-to-test-self-driving-cars-in-beijing/
 ampUrl: https://venturebeat.com/2019/12/31/baidu-secures-licenses-to-test-self-driving-cars-in-beijing/amp/